unscriptable/rave-amd-plugins/README.md

 rave-amd-plugins is a RaveJS extension that adds the ability to use AMD plugins.

 When using an ES6 loader, AMD plugins aren't the most efficient way to load non-module resources.
-This RaveJS extension allows existing code bases that use AMD plugins to start using RaveJS without refactoring.
+However, refactoring to use ES6 loaders can be a hassle. rave-amd-plugins allows existing AMD code bases to start using RaveJS without immediate refactoring.

-rave-amd-plugins is not intended to be used directly.
-It is meant to be used by RaveJS extensions that install AMD plugins. rave-amd-plugins should be installed via these other RaveJS extensions.
+**Note**: rave-amd-plugins is not intended to be used directly.
+It is meant to be used and installed by other RaveJS extensions that provide AMD plugins.

-For instance, installing any of the following RaveJS extensions will install and use rave-amd-plugins:
+For instance, installing any of the following RaveJS extensions will install
+rave-amd-plugins:

 * [rave-curl-css](https://github.com/unscriptable/rave-curl-css)
 * [rave-curl-domReady](https://github.com/unscriptable/rave-curl-domReady)